Last Updated 18/12/2022.

 Kangaroo Meat and Other Native Animals Popular in Australia

 I wouldn’t say that these unusual meats were commonly eaten, but they are popular, judging by the number of restaurant menus they appear on.
 Kangaroo meat is popular, you’ll see it in every supermarket, even in the form of sausages.
 Our local butcher also had crocodile sausages, alongside the roo.

 I have seen and eaten kangaroo, crocodile, emu, and camel in restaurants in Australia.
+Many native and resident Australian animals can be eaten.
 They’re often there for novelty value, but if they didn’t sell, they wouldn’t be featured.

 Kangaroo meat is tasty but can be dry, with a strong gamey flavour.
 It will be venison-like if you get the cooking right and if you want game in Australia, you’ll probably have to settle for kangaroo.
 It’s pretty rare to find venison, pheasant, or other traditional European game animals in Australia.
 In contrast, emu and ostrich have been farmed for meat here.

 If you visit an Australian crocodile attraction in Queensland or the Northern Territory you’ll probably be visiting a crocodile farm.
 You might not realise it, but that croc shows stems from farming these animals for meat and skins.
 Places like these often have crocodile pies or smoked crocodile on the menu.
 Farmed crocodile tastes like wet chicken.
 The crocs are fed the laying chickens once they get too old to produce eggs.